mcaceresb/stata-gtools/README.md

 calls to `egen`, `collapse`, and similar on data with over 100M rows.
 Feedback and comments are welcome!
 I hope you find this package as useful as I do.

-Along those lines, here are some other Stata projects I like:
+Along those lines, here are some other Stata projects I find useful:

 * [`ftools`](https://github.com/sergiocorreia/ftools): The main inspiration for
   gtools.
 Not as fast, but it has a rich feature set; its mata API in